 Dr. Drews is a Michigan native, growing up in a small town outside of Detroit.
 He obtained his undergraduate degree in Mechanical Engineering from Michigan State University, which has actually proven to be very relevant as a dentist.
 He worked in the automotive industry for four years before going on to obtain a Doctoral degree in Dentistry from the University of Michigan (go Wolverines!).

-He is a Fellow of the Academy of General Dentistry, past president of the Androscoggin Valley Dental Society, and is currently serving as Vice President of the Maine Dental Association.
-Learn More!
+He is a Fellow of the Academy of General Dentistry, past president of the Androscoggin Valley Dental Society, and has served as Vice President of the Maine Dental Association.
+Learn more

 - D.M.D.
 (Doctor of Medicine in Dentistry)